samuelthomas2774/nxapi/docs/cli.md

 # Specify a different location to the frida-server executable
 nxapi android-znca-api-server-frida android.local:5555 --frida-server-path "/data/local/tmp/frida-server-15.1.17-android-arm"

+# Strictly validate the timestamp and request_id parameters sent by the client are likely to be accepted by Nintendo's API
+nxapi android-znca-api-server-frida android.local:5555 --strict-validate

+# Don't validate the token sent by the client
+nxapi android-znca-api-server-frida android.local:5555 --no-validate-tokens

 # Make imink-compatible API requests using curl
 curl --header "Content-Type: application/json" --data '{"hash_method": "1", "token": "..."}' "http://[::1]:12345/api/znca/f"